hossein1387/U-Net-Fixed-Point-Quantization-for-Medical-Image-Segmentation/README.md

 All datasets use the same configuration format.
 The following are most of the configuration that can be used:

 * Currently we only have tested our quantizer on UNET architecture hence, the first line must be `UNET` and it must be passed as argument to the main script.
-* `dataset`: defines the dataset name.
+* `dataset`: Defines the dataset name.
 It can be named anything.
 The scripts use this string for outputting readable information.
-* `lr`: shows an initial learning rate.
+* `lr`: Shows an initial learning rate.
 We use Annealing Cosine scheduler for reducing the learning rate.
-* `num_epochs`: defines how many epochs you wish to run your model.
+* `num_epochs`: Defines how many epochs you wish to run your model.
-* `model_type`: is a string that shows what model we use, currently, the only option is `unet`.
+* `model_type`: Is a string that shows what model we use, currently, the only option is `unet`.
-* `init_type`: is the initialization function that is used for initializing parameters.
+* `init_type`: Is the initialization function that is used for initializing parameters.
 Currently the only option is `glorot`.
-* `quantization`: defines what type of quantization you want to use.
+* `quantization`: Defines what type of quantization you want to use.
 You can choose:
     * `INT`: Integer quantization
     * `BNN`: Binary quantization
     * `Normal`: No quantization